Patrick Cripps

 Patrick Cripps (born 18 March 1995) is a professional Australian rules footballer playing for the Carlton Football Club in the Australian Football League (AFL).
 Cripps won the Leigh Matthews Trophy in 2019, and is a dual Brownlow Medallist, four-time All-Australian and five-time John Nicholls Medallist; he was the second-youngest player to win the latter when he first won the award in 2015 and has won the equal-most at the club, along with Nicholls.
 Cripps served as Carlton co-captain from 2019 to 2021, and he has served as the sole captain since the 2022 season.

 Early life

 Cripps was born in Perth, but at a young age he moved to the small farming town of Northampton in Western Australia's Mid West.
-Cripps played junior football for local club Northampton Rams before moving to Aquinas College in Perth and playing juniors and colts for the East Fremantle Football Club in the West Australian Football League.
+Cripps played junior football for local club Northampton Rams before boarding at Aquinas College in Perth and playing representative juniors and colts for the East Fremantle Football Club in the West Australian Football League.
 He represented Western Australia at the 2013 AFL Under-18 Championships, serving as vice-captain and winning a place in the All-Australian Team for the tournament.